deGov/degov_base_theme/STARTER_KIT/README.md

 # degov

 This is a starter kit for a theme for the deGov Drupal distribution.
-It extends the degov_base_theme.
+It extends the deGov base theme.

 It uses a watch system built on _gulp_ to run build and copy tasks and trigger livereloading.